rbtcollins/bitnami-docker/vcloud/redmine/README.md

 ![gateway_public_ips_list](images/firewall-outbound-ALL.jpg)

-You can list the NAT rules using `vca nat` and the firewall rules using `vca firewall`.
+You can list the NAT rules and Firewall rules using `vca nat` and `vca firewall` respectively.

 We should now be able to spin up VM's and be assured that they will be able to connect to the internet.